theQRL/docs.theqrl.org/_docs/wallet/ledger-nano-s.md

 ## Installing the QRL Ledger Nano S Application

-> **NOTE** As the QRL Ledger Nano S application is currently in the process of being reviewed, you will not be able to find it on the Ledger Live Manager App Catalog as described below.
-If you would like to experiment with the QRL Ledger Nano S app, you can find our source code available on Github in the [ledger-qrl](https://github.com/theQRL/ledger-qrl) and [ledger-qrl-app](https://github.com/theQRL/ledger-qrl-app) repositories.
-{: .info}

 Using the [Ledger Live](https://www.ledger.com/pages/ledger-live) application, follow these instructions:

 1. Open the **Manager** in Ledger Live